Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 There are two areas in DaVinci Resolve where you can cut down your footage which are:

-1. The Cut workspace: where you can start to trim down your footage with some considerably basic tools.
+1. The Cut page: where you can start to trim down your footage with some considerably basic tools.
 This is useful if you’re going to be cutting down lots of different clips.

-2. The Edit workspace: where you can cut down your footage and build out the story, all within this one workspace.
+2. The Edit page: where you can cut down your footage and build out the story, all within this one workspace.

 To cut/trim down your footage in DaVinci Resolve: